 The Air Board administers and controls R.A.A.F. units in Australia and its Territories through two commands, Operational Command and Support Command.
 The guiding principles of the command organisation within Australia are to decentralise day-to-day operating activities as far as possible and to streamline the force and make it as efficient as possible.
 Operational units overseas, working within the broad directives issued by the Air Board, comprise the R.A.A.F. components of the ANZUK Force located at Butterworth in Malaysia and in the Republic of Singapore.
-The R.A.A.F. component of the Australian Forces in South Vietnam was in the final process of being withdrawn during 1972.
+The R.A.A.F. component of the Australian Forces in South Vietnam has been withdrawn.

 The members of the Air Board and their staffs are located at the Department of Air in Canberra.
-An R.A.A.F. representative is located in London, there is an R.A.A.F. mission in Italy, and air attachés are located in Djakarta, Saigon, Paris, and Washington.
+An R.A.A.F. representative is located in London, and air attaches are located in Djakarta, Saigon, Paris, and Washington.
 Operational Command is responsible for the command of operational units and the conduct of their operations within Australia and its territories.
 Support Command is responsible for the recruitment and training of personnel, and the supply and maintenance of service equipment.